 While marriage establishes a lot of ground rules in the eyes of the courts, common law originates from customs and judicial precedent, rather than marital statutes.
-Because of that, what constitutes a common law relationship is different in every province, and its legal rights are very different to those afforded to married couples by the Family Law Act.
+Because of that, what constitutes a common law relationship is different in every province, and is even defined differently by different laws.
+It’s legal rights are very different to those afforded to married couples by the Family Law Act.

 Keep reading to learn about the important nuances of common law relationships in Ontario, including: